charliecm/alfred-hyperlink/readme.md

 [Download v1.0](https://github.com/charliecm/alfred-hyperlink/raw/master/hyperlink.alfredworkflow)

-An Alfred workflow that lets you copy an open browser tab as hyperlink.
+An [Alfred](https://www.alfredapp.com/) workflow that lets you copy an open browser tab as hyperlink.
 This can be useful for pasting online sources into a document while doing research.

-Type `copylink` to select a tab to copy a linked text from.
-Currently supports Google Chrome and Safari only.
+Type `copylink` to see a list of open tabs.
+Currently, this workflow supports Google Chrome and Safari only.

 ![Demo](/assets/demo.gif?raw=true)